Why reinforce with carbon fiber?

 Carbon fiber has very high strength-to-weight ratios and higher stiffness compared to many other reinforcing fabrics.
 These special properties make it ideal for applications in aerospace, automotive, military, and even sporting goods.
 When combined with a WEST SYSTEM Epoxy it can be used to build high-end composite parts.

-Although it’s one of the strongest and most lightweight materials used in the composite industry, the expense can make it cost prohibitive.
-To achieve the same look of a carbon fiber part without the cost, a process called skinning/wrapping can be used.
+Although carbon fiber is one of the strongest and most lightweight materials used in the composite industry, the expense can make it cost-prohibitive.
+To achieve the same look of a carbon part without the cost, a process called skinning/wrapping can be used.

 After the epoxy cured it was wet sanded in preparation for a UV protective topcoat.